joshuamkite/terraform-aws-ssh-bastion-service/README.md

 ## Logging

 The sshd-worker container is launched with `-v /dev/log:/dev/log` This causes logging information to be recorded in the host systemd journal which is not directly accessible from the container.
-It is thus simple to see who logged in and when by interrogating the host, e.g.
+It is thus simple to see who logged in and when by interrogating the host (if you have access!), e.g.

 ```bash
 journalctl | grep 'Accepted publickey'